Azhar-Sharif/QuizMentor/README.md

 ### Design Highlights
 - Clean, professional layout for seamless interaction.
 - Responsive design compatible with desktop and mobile devices.
 - Modern aesthetics with an emphasis on clarity and usability.

--
+## Machine Learning Model and Dataset
+The ML model and dataset are currently under development.
+### Progress Includes:
+- **Dataset Creation**: Collecting and curating data relevant to quiz generation and adaptive learning.
+- **ML Model Development**: Designing and training a model to generate personalized quizzes and deliver feedback based on performance data.
+- **Future Enhancements**: Fine-tuning the model for higher accuracy and optimizing quiz generation times.

+Stay tuned for updates as we progress further with the implementation of these components.

 ## License
 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
 - Thanks to our team for creating detailed user stories and contributing to the Figma design process.
 - Special thanks to all testers and users for their feedback in refining **QuizMentor**.